 - A hearing to make a determination regarding reinstatement

-- A notarized release for an accident judgment
+- A notarized release for an at fault accident judgment

 - Any other information relevant to having your license reinstated.

 In cases that involve an alcohol or drugs, suspensions and revocations can be stayed if the driver has an ignition interlock device installed on their vehicle.
 An ignition interlock device requires that the driver breathe into a breathalyzer before they start their car.
 The breathalyzer will then test for alcohol consumption and prevent the car from being started should the driver be intoxicated.
 In addition, the ignition interlock device will request a breath sample at random intervals while the driver is operating the car.
 One thing it won’t do is shut the car off while you are driving should you be intoxicated.

 It is required that the ignition interlock device be calibrated every 30 days.
 Failure to do so, will result in the time the ignition interlock device needs to be installed extended by six months.
 In addition, the following actions will also result in this extension: